iamdevonbutler/mongorules/README.md

 The following illustrates how you go about creating schemas for different data structures:

-*Note: there will be much talk about array types, arrays in arrays and whatnot; admittedly, this can become overwhelming, and in most cases these data structures are not needed.
+*Note: there will be much talk about array fields, arrays of values, arrays of objects, ..., and whatnot; admittedly, this can become overwhelming, and in most cases these data structures are not needed.
 If that's the case, your best bet is to ignore them altogether.*

 #### Values